CellProfiling/covid-ai-platform/README.md

-# covid-model-zoo
+# COVID19AI.IO

 Note: This website is under construction.

-An AI model zoo for COVID-19 related research
+AI models, datasets and applications for COVID-19 related research

 ## Models